AndrewHarrisSPU/satset/README.md

 ```

 ## How it works:
 Randomly flipping bits turns out to be a decent enough way to approximate 3-SAT.
 One might expect 7/8ths of clauses satisfied, but it doesn't necessarily make the remaining 1/8th of the way easier.
+3-SAT is in many ways about to encoding constraints, so solving the last 1/8th means mucking with the first 7/8ths.

 Gratuitously, this solver it fires off one hundred go routines to get multiple cores fired up, so I could say this is a parallel SAT solver.
 Some light skimming of things at [ satcompetition.org ]( http://www.satcompetition.org ) suggests that, perhaps unsurprisingly but still impressively, the best solvers are thinking very precisely about 'bare metal' communications overhead on CPUs and how that relates to algorithm design.
-The larger point is that SAT solvers are

 ## Experiment: dot and Graphviz
 Solutions may emit a .dot file, which can be rendered to a .png image or .svg asset with the `dot` tool (part of [ Graphviz ]( https://graphviz.org )).
 For example, after `satset` has found a solution: